 Whether you plan to use a building to provide housing for tenants, lease it to a business owner, or use it as a base of operations for your own company, you have a responsibility to ensure that the building is safe for those who live or work there and for those who may visit.
 Before a commercial building can be occupied or rented out, it must be inspected to ensure that it complies with local fire codes.

 The City of Daytona Beach has ordinances in place that are intended to prevent fires in commercial buildings.
 They address conditions that could create fire hazards, such as accumulated trash and other combustible materials and blocked doors, windows, stairs, hallways, and fire escapes.
 The ordinances empower fire officials to inspect conditions in buildings, including the condition and operation of fire alarms and automatic sprinkler systems.
 If fire department officials note violations, they may order owners or occupants to make changes to address fire hazards.
 Officials may also impose penalties for violations of the fire prevention code.
 Call a member of Bogin, Munns & Munns today to find out how we may be able to assist you in your real estate dealings.

-To consult with an experienced real estate litigation lawyer serving Daytona Beach, call 855-686-6752
+To consult with an experienced real estate litigation lawyer serving Daytona, call 855-686-6752

 Legal Guidance for Owners of Apartment Buildings

 If you own an apartment building that you plan to rent out, or if you are thinking about purchasing an apartment building, it is important that you understand the responsibilities that would fall on you as a landlord.
 Florida Statutes §83 addresses many aspects of the relationship between a landlord and tenant, including the terms of a lease, rent, and security deposits.
 In many cases, Florida cities also have their own provisions governing residential rental properties.